ENCCS/julia-for-hpda/content/regression.rst

       L_train = df[rows_train,:]
       L_test = df[rows_test,:]

-   It is reasonable to try to fit the logarithm om volume as a linear function of the logarithm of the height and logarithm of the girth.
+   It is reasonable to try to fit the logarithm of volume as a linear function of the logarithm of the height and logarithm of the girth.
 This is because the volume is presumably proportional to the height times the girth squared.

    .. code-block:: julia

-      # reasonable to look at logarithms since can expect something like V~h*g^2 and
+      # reasonable to look at logarithms since we can expect something like V~h*g^2 and
       # log V = constant + log h + 2log g
       model = fit(LinearModel, @formula(log(Volume) ~ log(Girth) + log(Height)), L_train)

-   Lastly, make predicitons on the training set according to the model and compute the root mean squared error of the prediction.
+   Lastly, make predictions on the training set according to the model and compute the root mean squared error of the prediction.

    .. code-block:: julia